SanelRyan/paper-trading-api/README.md

 ## Overview

 The Paper Trading API is a Node.js-based application designed for simulating cryptocurrency trades using real-time market data from Binance.
-This API allows users to create accounts, execute trades, monitor active trades, and retrieve trade histories, making it a useful tool for testing trading strategies without the risk of actual financial loss.
+This API currently works exclusively for BTCUSDT, allowing users to create accounts, execute trades, monitor active trades, and retrieve trade histories, making it a useful tool for testing trading strategies without the risk of actual financial loss.

 ## Features